 4. Take plenty of time to care for yourself.

-While a strong supporting cast is essential to achieving sobriety, it is you who ultimately needs to take responsibility for your own healing.
+While a strong supporting cast is essential to achieving sobriety, it is you who ultimately needs to take responsibility for your healing.
 Important aspects to incorporate into your days are acts of physical, spiritual and emotional self-care.
 Be gentle with yourself.
-Whether it be going for a regular walk, eating the right sort of food, taking the time to make an effort with your appearance, going to the gym, practicing a form of meditation or pursuing a healthy hobby, putting some time aside just for yourself is really important.
+Whether it be going for a regular walk, eating the right sort of food, taking the time to make an effort with your appearance, going to the gym, practising a form of meditation or pursuing a healthy hobby, putting some time aside just for yourself is really important.
 By incorporating regular acts of self-care into each day you’ll be able to enjoy a sober lifestyle that’s bigger, better, and more meaningful.

 Maintaining your sobriety

 It may feel like it takes a lifetime’s worth of sheer willpower to defeat your demons, that it’s a constant battle against temptations, distractions and urges just to maintain your sobriety, but keep in mind that every single day is a step in the right direction, and it gets much easier over time.
 Even if you suffer a relapse, it’s not the end of the world.
 Along with a strong support system, you can come back even stronger and learn from your setbacks.
 Preventing relapse might sound like an impossible task, but with enough dedication and resolve, you’ll be able to turn your back on what has once taken control of your life.
-It is always advisable to speak to a drug rehab centre in Bali to receive the correct advice in relation to your situation.
+It is always advisable to speak to a drug rehab centre in Bali to receive the correct advice concerning your situation.